gwtwod/humioapi/README.md

 ## Main features/extensions

 * CLI companion tool `hc` available at [humiocli](https://github.com/gwtwod/humiocli).
-* Monkeypatched QueryJobs with a `poll_safe` method that can return or raise warnings.
+* Monkeypatched QueryJobs with a different approach.
+    * The `poll` method is now a generator yielding the current result until the query completes, with optional progress information and warnings.
+    * The `poll_until_done` method now simply returns the final result of the `poll` method in an efficient manner, which solves the problem the original poll method has with getting stuck forever in some cases.
 * Relative time modifiers similar to Splunk (`-7d@d` to start at midnight 7 days ago).
 Can also be chained (`-1d@h-30m`).
 [Source](https://github.com/zartstrom/snaptime).
 * List repository details (*NOTE*: normal Humio users cannot see repos without read permission).
 * Easy env-variable based configuration.